Grahame59/DansbyBot/README.md

 # 5/8/24 - 11:56pm
 - Added some random updates for some polsihing... much work needed...
 Want to work on building a much stronger response/intent script but should probably focus on NLP and having the bot understand info...
 Want to add more functions as well will try to make up a framework plan instead of jumping all over the place as I currently am.
 Want to make all the scripts more modular and refernceable and less dependent on one another and certain inputs etc...

+# 5/10/24 - 5:06 pm
+- Reworked the Intent classifications a bit and tried to implement a PerformSimpleMath() Function but crashed and burned trying to seperate the tokens from userInput into the function need to work on a better way to implement...
+Might switch focus over right now just gonna revert the code pre- mtah function and save it all to github so I can play around with some more features wanna implement as much as possible today!

+# 5.10.24 - : pm
+-